paddlr/paddlr/README.md

 ## Development Process
 (To be added)

+### Testing and Code Quality Backend
+- Eslint.
+Run `npm lint` to run through the model and view components.

 ## Objectives
 In a meeting before we had settled on the details we discussed what we wanted to get out of the project:
 * Build a web app that could leave a legacy at Maker's